slarmoo/.github/profile/webFrameworks/startupReact/startupReactP2.md

 ## Getting started

-With your startup ported to React it is time to implement all of the interactivity necessary to make your application functional.
+With your startup ported to React it is time to implement all of the reactivity necessary to make your application functional.
 This includes writing significant JavaScript such that a user can fully interact with the application.

 Making your application interactive will require significant modifications to your frontend code.
 Make sure you reserve enough time to successfully complete this work.